20 Fitting and Residuals

 dplyr ggplot2 lattice tukeyedar

-In the last two chapters, we explored plots that help characterize a variable’s distribution.
-In this section, we take a step further by fitting a simple model (the mean) to the data.
-Our focus then shifts to analyzing the residuals—variations in the data not explained by the fitted model.
+We begin by fitting a measure of central tendency—typically the mean—to each group.
+Our focus then shifts to analyzing the residuals-variations in the data not explained by the fitted model.

 This exercise has for objective to seek a simple mathematical model to characterize both the mean and residual of the data.